lord-carlos/PartyViz/PROMT.md

 - Optional is a synth wave / retro wave style, in that case huge color ranges are allowed.
 - Avoid scanlines / overlay, as the .html that will embed the animation will already add a tv scanline overlay.
 - In the root `./names.json` is a json array `names` that contains a list of name that can be used to enhance the animations with personalized names.
+- Add a background animation, but make sure it does not distract from the forground.
+(Stars, nebulars etc)

 CSS variables the project exposes (main variables in `styles.css`)
 - --color-primary: Accent color (bright green by default)